 - impairments in language and related cognitive skills, and

 These core features are significantly influenced by developmental level of language acquisition (e.g., pre-symbolic, emerging language, and conversational language) and the severity level of the disorder.
 In addition to these core features, sensory and feeding challenges may also be present.

-The population of ASD presents with tremendous heterogeneity.
-Individuals can have abilities ranging from significant cognitive and language impairments (e.g., nonverbal) to superior cognitive and language abilities (e.g., college- and career-bound).
-However, regardless of these differences, the common characteristics and challenges associated with ASD impact the development of critical social communication skills.
+The population of individuals with ASD is heterogeneous.
+Individuals can have abilities ranging from significant cognitive and language impairments to above-average cognitive and language abilities (e.g., college- and career-bound).
+However, regardless of these differences, the core characteristics and challenges associated with ASD will have an impact on the development of critical social communication skills.

 Deficits in joint attention include

-- difficulty orienting to people in a social environment,
+- difficulty orienting toward people in a social environment;

 Deficits in social reciprocity include

 - difficulty initiating bids for interaction,